Professional wrestling match types: Falls Count Anywhere match

 A falls count anywhere match allows pinfalls to take place in any location, negating the standard rule that they must take place inside the ring and between the ropes, and these matches largely take place outside of the ring.
 Submissions may or may not also be covered by this rule.
 This also eliminates the usual "countout" rule.
 A variation of the rules states that once a pinfall takes place, the pinned wrestler loses the match if they are unable to return to the ring within a specific amount of time – usually a referee's count of 10 or 30.
 If the pinned wrestler makes it to the ring in this time, the match continues.
 Occasionally, this stipulation is listed as having a specific territory in which falls count (e.g. the state, county, or general location the match is in).
-As the match may take place in various parts of the arena, the "falls count anywhere" provision is almost always accompanied with a "no-disqualification" stipulation to make the match a hardcore match, so as to allow wrestlers the convenience to use any objects they may find wherever they wrestle.
+As the match may take place in various parts of the arena, a falls count anywhere match is always a no-disqualification and no-count out match, so as to allow wrestlers the convenience to use any object they may find wherever they wrestle.